sclevine/xsum/README.md

 - xsum only uses hashing algorithms from Go's standard library and official golang.org/x/crypto packages.
 - (note about hash appropriateness)
 - (note about not using shasum CLI when annotated due to file standins for dir/sym/etc.)

-## FAQ

-Checksum of a directory?
-That's a meaningless concept!